himmatsr/UpGrad-Java-assignment/README.md

 the Runner class conatian main function the main function creates the object of Student class and sets priority and prints ouput according to give condition

+NOTE: keep both the java files in upgrad folder only else it will show error